Vegetarianism by country: France

 In France, lunches at public schools must contain a "minimum of 20% of meals containing meat and 20% containing fish, and the remainder containing egg, cheese, or offal.
 However, under a law called "loi Egalim", which passed in 2018 and came into effect in November 2019, all French schools are required to serve at least one meat-free meal a week.
 In September 2020, 73% of French nurseries and elementary schools offer at least one meat-free meal a week, according to a recent investigation by Greenpeace.

 An Appetite study found that French women were more accepting of vegetarianism than French men.

 There has been conflict between vegans and farmers in southern France.
 A farmers' union known as "Coordination Rurale" advocated for the French to continue eating meat through the slogan "To save a peasant farmer, eat a vegan."

 All-vegetarian location

 France is home to one all-vegetarian location, Community of the Ark in La Borie Noble.

 Germany

 In 1889, the first "International Veg Congress" met in Cologne, Germany.

 In 2016, Germany was found to have the highest percentage of vegetarians (7.8 million, 10%) and vegans (900,000, 1.1%) in the modern West.
 A survey from Forsa also revealed that approximately 42 million people in Germany identify as flexitarians aka "part time vegetarians".
 Professionals at the German Official Agencies estimate that by 2020 over 20% of Germans will eat mostly vegetarian.
 The reason vegetarianism is so prevalent in Germany is not agreed upon, but the movement seems to have experienced much growth from promotion in media and the offering of more non-meat options.

+According to the Federal Ministry of Agriculture, Food and Regional Identity's 2024 Nutrition Report, 8% of survey respondents said they are vegetarian, and 2% vegan.
+These figures were unchanged from 2023.